U.S. Soldiers Sustain Brain Injuries in Iranian Strikes, Pentagon Confirms

 After the Pentagon reported that American troops were reflecting signs of concussions following Iranian missile strikes, Mr Trump on January 22 marginalized the symptoms as “not very serious,” drawing criticism from veterans’ groups.

-“I heard they had headaches,” Trump spoke in a news conference in Davos, Switzerland.
-“No, I do not consider them very lethal injuries, compared to other injuries that I’ve seen.”
+“I heard they had headaches,” Trump spoke at a news conference in Davos, Switzerland.
+“No, I do not consider them very lethal injuries compared to other injuries that I’ve seen.”

 The White House didn’t directly respond to a request for comment Tuesday night.

-At least a dozen missiles were launched by Iran during the attack on two of the bases in Iraq housing the U.S. troops.
-It was done by the Islamic State in retaliation for the killing of its top general Qasem Soleimani who died in an American drone strike in Baghdad on January 3.
+Iran launched at least a dozen missiles during the attack on two of the bases in Iraq housing the U.S. troops.
+The Islamic State did it in retaliation for the killing of its top general, Qasem Soleimani, who died in an American drone strike in Baghdad on January 3.